Home >Models> Buffett Indicator

 The Buffett Indicator only considers the value of the stock market, but does not consider how stocks are valued relative to alternative investments, such as bonds.

-This is all to say that all else equal if interest rates are high, stock prices go down.
-If interest rates are low, stock prices go up.
+This means that, all else being equal, when interest rates are high, stock prices tend to decrease.
+Conversely, when interest rates are low, stock prices generally increase.

-Over the last 50 years the interest rate on 10 Year US Treasury bonds has averaged 5.87%.
-During the peak of the .com bubble when the Buffett Indicator was very high, the 10Y Treasury rate was a bit higher than average, around 6.5%, showing that low interest rates weren't juicing the stock market.
-Today the Buffett Indicator is still quite high relative to its historical trend line, but interest rates are still relatively low, currently at 4.37%.
+Over the past 50 years, the average interest rate on 10-Year US Treasury bonds has been 5.87%.
+At the height of the .com bubble, when the Buffett Indicator reached a peak, the 10Y Treasury rate was slightly above average, around 6.5%.
+This indicates that low interest rates were not inflating the stock market.
+Currently, the Buffett Indicator remains elevated compared to its historical trend line, while interest rates are still relatively low, sitting at 4.37%.

-This can be interpreted to mean that during the .com bubble, equity investors had other good options for their money - but they still piled recklessly into stocks.
-Whereas today, investing in bonds returns relatively little.
-Today's investors need to seek a return from somewhere, and low interest rates are forcing them to seek that return from riskier assets, effectively pumping up the stock market.
-While this doesn't justify the high Buffett Indicator on any fundamental basis, it does suggest that the market today is less likely to quickly collapse like it did in 2000, and that it may have reason to stay abnormally high for as long as interest rates are abnormally low.
+This suggests that during the .com bubble, equity investors had other viable options for their money, yet they still invested heavily in stocks.
+In contrast, today's bond investments yield relatively low returns.
+Investors now need to find returns elsewhere, and the low interest rates are pushing them towards riskier assets, which in turn is driving up the stock market.
+While this doesn't fundamentally justify the high Buffett Indicator, it implies that the current market is less likely to experience a rapid collapse like it did in 2000, and it may have valid reasons to remain unusually high as long as interest rates stay low.

 For additional detail on the effect interest rates have on stock prices, view our Interest Rate Model.